Frenkel biexcitons in hybrid HJ photophysical aggregates: Results

-In photophysical aggregates of semiconductor polymers, Frenkel excitons consist of chromophoric photoexcitations localized over at most a few sub-units both along the polymer chain (categorized as a J-aggregate state) or between multiple polymer chains (H aggregate)~\cite{Paquin:2013aa}, with hybrid HJ structure~\cite{Spano:2014aa}.
-Since the transition moment is typically oriented parallel to the polymer chains, excitons delocalized along the chain form J-aggregate states and have negative intersite hopping integral $t$, while excitons delocalized across multiple chains form H-aggregate states and have a positive $t$.
-Such states are depicted in Fig.~\ref{fig:phased}, which shows the potential scenarios for {\em biexciton} interactions between pairs of H-like and J-like excitons.
+In photophysical aggregates of semiconductor polymers, Frenkel excitons consist of chromophoric photoexcitations localized over at most a few sub-units both along the polymer chain (categorized as a J-aggregate) or between multiple polymer chains (H-aggregate)~\cite{Paquin:2013aa}, in many cases leading to hybrid HJ structures~\cite{Spano:2014aa}.
+Since the transition moment is typically oriented parallel to the polymer chains, and therefore interact in a head-to-tail fashion, J-aggregate excitons have a negative intrachain intersite hopping integral $t_{\mathrm{intra}}$, which is directly related to the free-exciton bandwidth $W=4|t_{\mathrm{intra}}|$ and is inversely related to the exciton effective mass $t_{\mathrm{intra}} = -\hbar^2/2\mu_{\mathrm{eff}}$.
+Therefore, $t_{\mathrm{intra}}$ determines exciton delocalization.
+In contrast to J-aggregates, H-aggregates feature a positive $t_{\mathrm{inter}}$.
+Both states (H- and J-aggregate states) are depicted in Fig.~\ref{fig:phased}, which shows the potential scenarios for {\em biexciton} interactions between pairs of excitons.
+(We note that $t_{\mathrm{intra}}$, $t_{\mathrm{inter}}$, and the exciton hopping term $t_{\mathrm{2Q,intra\,(inter)}}$ associated with exciton-exciton binding, are \emph{a priori} distinct; intra- and interhain exciton hopping terms certainly differ due to effects such as dipole-dipole orientation, charge-transfer contributions, and superexchange interactions, as do the corresponding hopping terms required for two-quantum binding.
+Within the effectively one-dimesnional model discussed below, we will denote the hopping integral simply as $t$.)
 The small ellipsoids represent the molecular sub-units, while the larger ellipsoids represent single electron/hole excitons delocalized over multiple sites either between chains (Fig.~\ref{fig:phased}A, B) or along the chains (Fig.~\ref{fig:phased}C, D).
 The latter of these form a quantum mechanical basis for biexciton formation.

 Exciton pairs become bound when their mutual attraction overcomes both the energy barrier imposed by local energetics and their relative kinetic energy.
-However, there is a subtlety concerning the hopping integral $t$, which related to the free-exciton bandwidth $W=4|t|$ and hence the exciton effective mass $\mu_{\mathrm{eff}} = -\hbar^2/2 t$, and the interaction energy $U$.
+However, there is a subtlety concerning the hopping integral $t$ and the energy strength of the exciton-exciton contact interaction $U$.
 These parameters \emph{must} have the {\em same} signs to produce a bound species.
 We note that \emph{both} attractive and repulsive interactions can produce bound states.
-To see this, consider the solutions of the one-dimensional Schr\"odinger equation with a $\delta$-function potential:
+Ordinarily, we set $t<0$ and $U<0$ producing a single state that is energetically below twice the exciton state.
+However, bound states can also occur when $t>0$ and $U>0$.
+Such states would occur at the above top of the energy band for free biexcitons.
+We further discuss this in the Supplemental Material.